jimhigson/oboe.js/README.md

 `Clarinet` supports use as a node stream.
-This hasn't been implemented in progressive but it should be quite easy to do so.
+This hasn't been implemented in progressive but it should be quite easy to do.

 ## Running the tests